lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/covid_deaths_per_million.png)

+This graph is interesting and we see that in terms of deaths per million the US is no longer in the top 10.
+Belgium is the worst affected, followed by Peru.

+Peru is interesting as it implemented one of the strictest and earliest lockdowns in Latin America.
+It's somewhat surprising that it would have one of the highest deaths per million.

-One other thing we can look at is the proportion of the worldwide deaths that came from the top ten countries by death count: We have 1,328,537.0 worldwide deaths from of COVID on 2020-11-17.
-And  67.63% came from the 10 countries.
+One other thing we can look at is the proportion of the worldwide deaths that came from the top ten countries by death count: We have 1,328,537.0 worldwide deaths from COVID on 2020-11-17 and  67.63% came from the 10 countries.

 ## Testing per thousand

 Case numbers are bound to increase the more tests that are done by a country.
 Let's check out countries by how many tests per thousand of the population have been carried out.

 Was President Trump correct to assert that the US leads the world in terms of Covid testing done?

 Again we will filter out countries with populations less than 10M.
-Further more, each country may have recorded the latest data for this statistic on slightly different days, so the analysis takes the most recent date.
+Moreover, each country may have recorded the latest data for this statistic on slightly different days, so the analysis takes the most recent date.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/covid_tests_per_thousand.png)

 We see that the US is leading the way in tests performed per 1000 people, so it shouldn't be that surprising that their case numbers are higher too.
-This may partly explain why the US has the highest per million case count but not the highest per million death rate.
+This may partly explain why the US has the highest per million case count but doesn't appear in the top 10 in terms of per million death rate.

 # The increase in Covid